modx-pro/Docs/docs/en/index.md

 ---
-title: Documentation hub for MODX components and more
+title: Documentation hub for MODX extras and more
 layout: home

 main:
-  title: Discover documentation of all MODX components and more
+  title: Discover documentation of all MODX extras and more
-  tagline: A simple and easy-to-use Open-Source project by and for the community, where you can find and explore the documentation of all popular MODX components, and developers can easily describe their
+  tagline: A simple and easy-to-use Open-Source project by and for the community, where you can find and explore the documentation of all popular MODX extras, and developers can easily describe their
   actions:
     - theme: brand
       text: Start learning